SHOWING 1 - 1 OF 1 RESULTS

 Navy-Marine Corps Relief Society

 In times of emergency or urgent need, financial assistance can be requested from the Navy-Marine Corps Relief Society.
-The Society offers interest-free loans or grants for emergency transportation, funerals, medical/dental bills, food, rent, utilities, essential vehicle repairs, and more, in addition to basic financial counseling.
+The NMCRS offers interest-free loans or grants for emergency transportation, funerals, medical and dental bills, food, rent, utilities, essential motor vehicle repairs and more, in addition to basic financial counseling.

-If an emergency happens outside the Yuma area (while traveling), contact the American Red Cross (above) or the closest military aid agency (Air Force Aid Society, Army Emergency Relief, or Coast Guard Mutual Assistance).
-All above agencies will act on behalf of NMCRS and process requests for emergency financial assistance.
+If an emergency happens while traveling outside the Yuma area, contact the Red Cross or the closest military aid agency (Army Emergency Relief, Air Force Aid Society or Coast Guard Mutual Assistance).
+All of these agencies will act on behalf of NMCRS and process requests for emergency financial assistance.

 American Red Cross

-Serving Military Families - The American Red Cross plays a vital role in supporting military and their families wherever they go around the globe.
-Emergency communications, financial assistance, counseling and other support are available to active duty personnel, National Guard and Reservists.
-Retired military members, and their immediate families.
+The Red Cross plays a vital role in supporting military and their families wherever they go around the globe.
+Emergency communications, financial assistance, counseling and other support are available to active-duty personnel, National Guard, reservists, retired military members and their immediate families.

-Today’s American Red Cross is keeping pace with the changing military.
-Using the latest in computer and telecommunications technology, the Red Cross allows military members stationed all over the world to send messages to loved ones back home during an emergency other important events.
-These communications are delivered around-the-clock, seven days a week, 365 days a year.
-Call 1-877-272-7337 (toll-free within the continental United States).
+Today’s Red Cross is keeping pace with the changing military.
+Using the latest in computer and telecommunications technology, the Red Cross allows military members stationed all over the world to send messages to loved ones back home during emergencies and other important events.
+These communications are delivered 24 hours a day, seven days a week, 365 days a year.
+Call 877-272-7337, which is toll-free within the continental United States.